hydrusnetwork/hydrus/docs/getting_started_installing.md

         User testing suggests that the best solution for now is just to launch the program in X11, and I now encourage this for all Wayland users.
 Launching with the environment variable `QT_QPA_PLATFORM=xcb` (e.g. by putting `export QT_QPA_PLATFORM=xcb` in a boot script that launches `hydrus_client`) should do it.
 The 'xcb' should force X11.

         It does not work for everyone, though.
-If it fails, another user says setting `WAYLAND_DISPLAY= ` (as in setting it to nothing), which forces hydrus (and its embedded mpv windows) to use Xwayland, is another solution.
+If it fails, another user says setting `WAYLAND_DISPLAY=` (as in setting it to nothing) or unsetting it entirely with `unset WAYLAND_DISPLAY`, which forces hydrus (and its embedded mpv windows) to use Xwayland, is another solution.
 You might need to do `sudo apt install xwayland` first.

         I expect to revisit this question in future versions of Qt and Wayland--we'll see if the situation stabilises.